Hackin7/Space-Through-CoSpace/2_Controlling/README.md

 You can test the code in the corresponding folder on github to know more about how to get the position coordinates.

-# Time Left
+## 2.7 Time Left
-Time variable has the time passed since the game started in seconds.
+`Time` variable has the time passed since the game started in seconds.
 The main reason you want the time left is to teleport to world 2 early, or to plan strategies for collecting other objects

 eg.
 `if (Time > 180){Teleport = 1;}`